 Now, in this training as well, what's important with the case studies is we show you how you can do the deals, so not just the theory, but the actual reality of doing it.
 We've had investors that come on the training course that have done other types of training courses, property related with other companies that have cost them a fortune, so a £15,000, £20,000 investments to try and get a mentorship on board to just help them, I suppose, get started in property, which is bonkers because it doesn't need to be that expensive.

-The people who have come on to our training have provided many reviews, many testimonials, which I can show you in a second what people who have come to the training and directly as well, they’ve told us the information, the support that they’ve got is more actionable.
-The mentoring that we offer and the support that we offer, as I said, is first class compared to the other courses they’ve done for 15,000, 20,000 that [inaudible 01:19:23], but we would never be in a situation where we’ll say to people, “Okay, look, it’s going to cost you this amount of money to get started,” because it’s just crazy.
-It doesn’t need to be that sort of level of barrier to entry for any investor, whether you’re a beginner or advanced.
+The people who have come on to our training have provided many reviews, many testimonials, which I can show you in a second what people who have come to the training and directly as well, they've told us the information, the support that they've got is more actionable.
+The mentoring that we offer and the support that we offer, as I said, is first class compared to the other courses they've done for 15,000, 20,000.
+But we would never be in a situation where we'll say to people, "Okay, look, it's going to cost you this amount of money to get started," because it's just crazy.
+It doesn't need to be that sort of level of barrier to entry for any investor, whether you're a beginner or advanced.

 Indeed, many other property training courses that you might look up are that high because they've got ridiculous overheads.
 They also know that done well, property can make investors a very good return, so they understand and they think that an investor is going to warrant paying that level of, let's say, cost on day 1 because they will get it back in the deals they'd do.
 Maybe, but it doesn't have to be that expensive to get started in property.
 That's why we created this training course and this mentorship because it cuts out all the expensive overheads.
 We got no need for expensive hotels, event seminars, admin sales staff, all of those elements.